LeonTrii/Playground/2021 :)/README.md

 Frisk-and-Toriel: Created to celebrate Deltarune Chapter 2.
 Although Frisk is not in Deltarune, I thought it was close enough.

+Java-random-number: My first Java project.
+It takes two inputs from the user and generates ten random numbers.

 Kirby-animation: Waving Kirby with a beating heart on his left hand.

 Pomodoro-timer: Timer that counts down a session, then a break.